parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 </iframe>
 </div>

-## Hearing
+### Hearing
 - You will need a hearing test if you, or someone close to you, notices that your hearing has got worse.
 - At present, hearing tests are provided on the NHS if you notice a problem with your hearing.
 You can access it by seeing your GP who can refer you to a hearing specialist, though this can take some time.
 - Some large pharmacies or opticians offer hearing tests.
 This might be free or you may need to pay.
 You will need to speak with the pharmacy or opticians for more information on this.
 - There are some simple hearing tests online if you are not sure if you have hearing difficulties.
 These tests can advise whether you need a full formal test or not.
 - Hearing problems are often not preventable.
 You can help to protect your hearing by minimising loud noise exposure.
 Be mindful of how loud your music plays, time spent at noisy events, and potential noise exposure at work.

-More information about healthcare costs is on our Finances page.
-For more information about sight and hearing problems, see our 5 Senses page.
+More information about healthcare costs is on our <a href="/learn/living-with-parkinsons/practical-advice-finances" class="internal-link">_Finances_</a> page.
+For more information about sight and hearing problems, see our <a href="/learn/managing-symptoms/five-senses" class="internal-link">_5 Senses_</a> page.

 <div class="video-container">
 <iframe